 If you sell clothing or footwear in the State of Iowa, this law may impact your business.

-- Exemption period: from 12:01 a.m. on Friday, through midnight on Saturday.
+- Exemption period: from 12:01 a.m.
+Friday through midnight Saturday.

-- No sales tax, including local option sales tax, will be collected on sales of an article of clothing or footwear having a selling price less than $100.00.
+- No sales tax or local option sales tax will be collected on sales of an article of clothing or footwear having a selling price less than $100.00.

 - The exemption does not apply in any way to the price of an item selling for $100.00 or more